tareksaber55/Trip-Duration-Project/README.md

    Use code under `split/` to partition data properly (train / validation / test).

 3. **Training**
-   Run `main.py` to train one or more ML models — you can choose regression algorithms, tune hyperparameters, and save the best-performing model using utilities under `model_utilities/`.
+   Run `main.py` to train Ridge Model(you can add more to the code) — you can choose The Features you need, and save the best-performing model using utilities under `model_utilities/`.

 4. **Evaluation & testing**
    Run `test.py` (or equivalent) on held-out test data to assess performance (RMSE, R²).
 Results and prediction outputs will be saved under `results/`.